susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 My progress log link on github

 Today I want to motivate @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy @Priscila Espinoza @Jaime González to continue with great enthusiasm in this learning challenge 💜

+## Day 77 - D70 #60daysofudacity : Wednesday, February  17, 2021

+ 1. Today we had a meeting with the #sg_spanish_english group it was good to see them for a long time and talk to everyone
+ 2. Today I continued with the Machine Learning Engineer with Microsoft Azure course
+ 3. My quote of the day: “If you want something you have never had, you must be willing to do something you have never done.”— Thomas Jefferson

+My progress log link on github

+Today I want to motivate @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy @Priscila Espinoza @Jaime González to continue with great enthusiasm in this learning challenge 💜

+#### My quote of the day: “If you want something you have never had, you must be willing to do something you have never done.”— Thomas Jefferson
+![Thomas Jefferson][D77.1]
+#### Meeting with the study group #sg_spanish_english
+![Meeting with the study group #sg_spanish_english  ][D77.2]